peterbillhu/DFOn2DProveskites/README.md

 # fineness of the x-axis of the curves
 fine_t = 100
 ```
+Interpretations for the parameters assigned above are as follows:

+1. k_up is the

 After obtaining the parameters, one can compute the density fingerprint via the following code: